-In September 2021, the Company received a CID related to an inquiry initiated by the Northern District of Georgia in 2018 concerning sales and marketing practices with respect to certain aspects of the Company's urology business.
-After multiple document productions and interviews, the Company and the government mediated the case in an effort to resolve this dispute; such discussions are ongoing.
+In September 2021, the Company received a CID related to an inquiry initiated by the Department of Justice in the Northern District of Georgia in 2018 concerning sales and marketing practices with respect to certain aspects of the Company's urology business.
+After multiple document productions and interviews, the Company and the government mediated the case in an effort to resolve this dispute; an agreement in principle has been reached subject to satisfactory resolution with the Office of the Inspector General to resolve this matter for an adequately reserved amount that is not material to the Company's consolidated financial results.